AIMultipleAIMultiple

 Pricing benchmark

-Since all MCP servers with browsing capabilities use different parameters in pricing, it is hard to compare them.
+Since all MCP servers with web access capabilities use different parameters in pricing, it is hard to compare them.

 Therefore, we measured their price for a single task.
-It is difficult to measure the cost for only correct tasks, most providers do not break down costs granularly over time.
-Therefore, to be fair to all products, we choose the first task for measurement, since it has the highest overall success rates.
+It is difficult to measure the cost for only correct tasks, as most providers do not break down costs granularly over time.
+Therefore, to be fair to all products, we choose the first task for measuring the success of the web search and extraction benchmark, as it has the highest overall success rate.
+For the browser automation benchmark, we choose the last task to measure the cost of the task.

 Most products are available through various plans with different limits, and some of these plans also allow for the purchase of additional credits.
 They measure the spent credits in different parameters like per API call, per GB, or per page.